 Omaha's longest-running cinema, now featuring two screens: the historic 300-seat Peggy Payne Theater and new 25-seat Linder Microcinema.
-Dine-in or carry out from Kitchen Table Central and choose from a selection of film books, Blurays, and other merchandise in the new "Katie's Video" bookstore.
+Choose from a selection of film books, Blurays, and other merchandise in the new "Katie's Video" bookstore.

 Movie showtimes typically begin late afternoon on Monday, Tuesday, Wednesday, and Friday, early afternoon on Thursday, and before noon on Saturday, and Sunday.
 Our Box Office opens 30 min. before the day's first showtime.